Sand Springs Fire Chief Justin Hall retiring at end of month

 Hall also has been the city’s emergency management director, a post that will be held on an interim basis by Police Chief John Mars, according to Carter.

-He said the emergency management director position likely will remain an internal position within the Police or Fire departments.
+He said the emergency management director position likely will remain an internal position within the Police or Fire department.

 Hall was named the Fire Department’s interim chief last Sept.
 1 when then-Chief Mike Wood retired and was named chief outright about six weeks later in mid-October.